-G ravel roads are generally mainadding gravel as needed either by " spot graveling" or regraveling entire sections.
+ravel roads are generally main-J tained by routine blading and adding gravel as needed either by "spot graveling" or regraveling entire sections.
 However, almost any gravel road will gradually begin to show distress that requires more than routine maintenance to correct.
 The most common problems that develop are "berms" or secondary ditches that build up along the shoulder line and the shifting of material from the surface to the shoulder area and even onto the inslope of the grade.
 This comes from gravel being displaced by traffic, winter plowing operations, erosion of material during heavy rain and sometimes from poor routine blading techniques.
 This often causes major problems with drainage.
 At certain intervals, virtually every gravel road requires some major rehabilitation.
 (35, 36)